V1kata/Project-defence-softuni/README.md

 <br />Note: edit, delete operations are available, only if there are no bids on that item.

 - Bidding option is available for logged in users who haven't placed a bid on that item.
 Each use can only bid once per item, as the last bidder is the winner.
-Note: there is no time limit implemented, therefore there is no actual winner.
+<br />Note: there is no time limit implemented, therefore there is no actual winner.

 - To place a bid, click the "Bid" button, followed by mini form field shown.
 Type amount of your choice, place the bid and you WIN ;).